-In this paper we propose several new methods for editing the data for the NN-rule and compare them theoretically and experimentally, with respect to (1) storage requirements, (2) computation time and (3) resulting probability of misclassification, to the exhaustive (full training set) rule.
-The proposed approaches are based on well-known graph structures that are first computed on $\{X,\Theta\}$ .
-The graph structures are proximity graphs obtained from the Voronoi diagram of $\{X,\Theta\}$ .
+We have exhibited in this paper several new methods for editing the data with the nearest neighbor decision rule (NN-rule) and compared them experimentally, with respect to (1) storage requirements, (2) computation time and (3) resulting probability of misclassification, to the exhaustive (full training set) rule.
+The new methods have several advantages over previous methods.
+The proposed approaches are based on well-known graph structures that are first computed on $\{\mathbf{X}, \Theta\}$.
+The graph structures are proximity graphs obtained from the Voronoi diagram of $\{\mathbf{X}, \Theta\}$.
 The methods have the merit that they are exact and yield edited sets independent of the order in which the data are processed.
-Furthermore, one method yields edited sets which are not only both training-set and decision-boundary consistent, but also of minimal size when the input data $\{X,\Theta\}$ is given in general position.
-The methods are compared empirically through experiments on synthetic data as well as real world data for the problem of the automatic detection of cervical cancer.
-Finally algorithms are given for obtaining the edited sets efficiently.
+Furthermore, one method yields edited sets which are not only both training-set and decision-boundary consistent but are minimal in size when $\{\mathbf{X}, \Theta\}$ is in general position.
+The methods were compared empirically through experiments on synthetic data as well as real world data in the automatic detection of cervical cancer.
+Algorithms were given for obtaining the edited sets efficiently in practice.